Powered by Women First Digital

 Quantitative

-This type of test measures the levels of hCG in your blood and can detect even very low levels.
+This type of test measures the levels of hCG in the blood and can detect even very low levels.
 Doctors usually use this kind of test to track the changes in the level of hCG and detect an ectopic pregnancy.

 Ectopic Pregnancy